-‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And Nerf
+‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And More

 The ARK: Survival Evolved updates keep getting more substantial.
-Studio Wildcard released patch 256 for the Steam PC version of the open-world survival games that adds interesting new creatures like the horse ancestor Equus and the mega-fish Leedischthys plus new Tek tier items like underwater bases and a teleporter.
-The game also received the first step towards a fresh new user interface (UI) and sounds plus took a pass at re-balancing flyers.
+Studio Wildcard released patch 256 for the Steam PC version of the open-world survival game that adds interesting new creatures, like the horse ancestor Equus and the mega-fish Leedischthys, plus new Tek tier items like underwater bases and a teleporter.
+The game also received the first step towards a fresh new user interface (UI) and sounds plus took a pass at rebalancing flyers.

 Patch 256 is available to download now for ARK: Survival Evolved owners on Steam.
 The patch weighs in at 1.1 GB and will eventually make its way to the PlayStation 4 and Xbox One sometime over the next month.